University Data Center

 Because both UDC-C & UDC-B are fully equipped with cabinets, all IT equipment located in the West Hall must be 19-inch, four-post rack mountable (as outlined in the "Supported Computer Environment" section of this document).
 UDC staff determine server locations based on power and cooling management and customer business needs.

 Power and Backup Power

-Servers that do not have dual power supplies connected redundantly to the power source will go down during scheduled electrical maintenance and unplanned events on the side to which they are connected.
+Servers that DO NOT have dual power supplies connected redundantly to the power source will go down during scheduled electrical maintenance and unplanned events on the side to which they are connected.

 The network equipment connects co-located servers to the campus network, providing out-of-campus bandwidth and Internet connectivity.
 Connections are available at two speeds:

-Network connectivity is provided from A and B sources to every server for redundancy.
+UDC-C network connectivity is provided from A and B sources to every server for redundancy.
 Each server equipped with dual network interface cards (NICs) is connected redundantly to both the A and B sides of the network via the top of rack switches.
 The redundant network connection allows properly configured servers to retain network connectivity during most regularly scheduled maintenance and unplanned events.
 Maintenance will be performed on only one side of the network at a time when possible.